doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 	- Enable the "00 Core" and "01 MWSE" options
 1. [Mistify](https://www.nexusmods.com/morrowind/mods/48112?)
 	- Enable both the "00 Core" and "01 Vanilla Mist Replacer" options
-	- Note: may cause FPS drop at night in the Bitter Coast regions depending on your CPU.
+	- *Note*: may cause FPS drop at night in the Bitter Coast region depending on your CPU.
 Disable the ESP if the performance decrease annoys you (but keep the mod active for the improved mist meshes)
 1. [MWSE Blood Diversity](https://www.nexusmods.com/morrowind/mods/47913)
 	- Install both the "00 Core" option and the texture version of your choice ("01 vanilla-friendly textures" for vanilla textures; "02 R-zero's textures" for better-looking, bloodier blood)
 	- Open your MO2 profile's .ini in ```Mod Organizer 2\Profiles\[profile name]\Morrowind.ini```